 Discussion

-This analysis has explored the experience of allotment gardening for new tenants from low-income areas at St Ann’s allotments in Nottingham and the implications of having access to high quality greenspace on individual wellbeing.
-While these findings cannot be generalised to a wider population, they do provide a valuable insight into the importance of allotment gardening for a sense of identity, empowerment, community and a place to retreat to for positive mental health for individuals from low-income areas.
-This research provides support for recommendations by Curran and Hamilton (2012; 2017) and Rigolon et al. (2020) for making low-income areas “just green enough” while preventing the negative effects of gentrification.
-The findings contribute to previous literature relating to the “just green enough” concept by providing a real-world example of a high-quality greenspace which does not negatively impact the liveability of the area.
-Furthermore, this study also supports previous research which suggests allotments can be beneficial for mental and social wellbeing within low-income areas (Ghose & Pettygrove, 2014; Dobson, 2020; Delshammar, 2016; Bergan et al., 2021; Krasney et al., 2009; Ward Thompson, et al., 2016; Audate et al., 2021; Ramsden et al., 2021; Martin et al., 2017; Mmako et al., 2019).
+This analysis explored the experience of allotment gardening for new tenants from low-income areas at St Ann’s allotments in Nottingham and the implications of having access to high quality greenspace on individual wellbeing.
+These findings provide a valuable insight into the importance of allotment gardening for a sense of identity, empowerment, community and mental wellbeing for individuals from low-income areas.
+This research supports recommendations by Curran and Hamilton (2017) and Rigolon et al. (2020) for making low-income areas “just green enough” by providing a real-world example of a high-quality greenspace which does not negatively impact the liveability of the area.
+Furthermore, this study also supports previous research which suggests allotments can be beneficial for mental and social wellbeing within low-income areas (Ghose & Pettygrove, 2014; Dobson, 2020; Delshammar, 2016; Krasney et al., 2009; Ward Thompson, et al., 2016; Ramsden et al., 2021; Martin et al., 2017; Mmako et al., 2019).
 The allotments were found to be a safe and private place for the participants to retreat to for a sense of calm and to benefit their mental health.
-In this way, the findings suggest that allotments can be important spaces to support the wellbeing of people living in low-income areas.
+Thus, the findings suggest that allotments can be important spaces to support the wellbeing of people living in low-income areas.

-The analysis also highlighted the sense of connection with self which the participants gained through working on their allotment.
+The analysis also highlighted the connection with self which the participants gained through working on their allotment.
 The natural landscape of the allotments evoked a connection with participants’ early childhood identity with nature which provides support for the meaning pathway to nature connectedness whereby individuals connect to the natural world through symbolism (Lumber et al., 2017).
-In this way, this sense of identity with nature may form a meaningful pathway to nature connectedness.
-The identity expressed by the participants can also be connected with the ‘being’ dimension of occupation in which individuals can become aware of their place in the world through rediscovery of their sense of self (Bishop & Purcell, 2013; Gallagher et al., 2015).
-This therefore suggests that allotment gardening has implications for self-worth through providing a sense of equilibrium with the self (Wilcock, 2006; Gallagher et al., 2015).
-Therefore, these findings exemplify how through identity formation, allotment gardening can nurture the meaning pathway to nature connectedness as well as demonstrating the wellbeing implications of allotment gardening through the development of a strong sense of self.
+Therefore, identity with nature may form a meaningful pathway to nature connectedness.
+The identity expressed by the participants can also relate to ‘being’ from the dimensions of occupational therapy in which individuals can become aware of their place in the world through rediscovery of their sense of self (Bishop & Purcell, 2013; Gallagher et al., 2015).
+This suggests that allotment gardening has implications for self-worth through providing a sense of equilibrium with the self (Wilcock, 2006; Gallagher et al., 2015).
+However, those participants who had grown up in rural areas before moving to inner-city Nottingham may have had a strong existing connection with nature that influenced the benefits they gained from allotment gardening.
+While this was not the case for all participants, as some were born and raised in inner-city Nottingham, this sense of identity may not be as apparent among those with limited access to nature early in life.